What is Petite Sirloin (+ Learn How to Cook It Like a Pro)

 4. Proper Cooking: Cook the petite sirloin steak to medium-rare or medium doneness to maintain juiciness and tenderness.
 Overcooking can make it tougher, so monitor the internal temperature with a meat thermometer and remove it from the heat when it reaches the desired doneness.

 5. Resting: After cooking, allow the steak to rest for a few minutes before slicing or serving.
-This allows the juices to redistribute, resulting in a more tender and flavorful steak.
+This redistributes the juices, resulting in a more tender and flavorful steak.

 I have gone into more detail on each way to make petit sirloin tender below.